 - Canadian salaries go significantly further when factoring in free public K-12 education and affordable post-secondary tuition compared to the US.

-- After converting currencies and accounting for taxes, childcare, transportation, and housing costs, the average Canadian salary affords most a comfortable, middle-class lifestyle.
+- After converting currencies and accounting for taxes, childcare, transportation, and housing costs, the average Canadian salary affords a comfortable, middle-class lifestyle.

 Internationally, Canada boasts higher average earnings adjusted for living costs than economically comparable nations like the United Kingdom, France, and Australia.
-Salaries are on par with countries like Germany but still trail top-tier destinations like Switzerland and the United States in nominal terms.
+Salaries are on par with countries like Germany, but still trail top-tier destinations like Switzerland and the United States in nominal terms.
 However, Canada’s progressive social programs help partially offset this gap for the average worker.

 Factors Affecting Salaries in Canada